Skip to Content

 10 Culture Shocks In Germany You Might Not Expect

 Summers in East Germany were an important part of my childhood, and my grandparents still reside there.
-Despite being far away, we still have a close relationship and chat on a regular basis.
-T
+Despite being far away, we still have a close relationship and chat regularly.

-For example, when I was a child, I attended a horse camp in Germany.
+For example, as a child, I attended a horse camp in Germany.
 My friends there thought I was strange because I was okay with buttered toast or just plain cereal for breakfast.
-(Something acceptable in Canadian culture.)
+(This is Something acceptable in Canadian culture.)
 Most Germans tend to have a full breakfast with everything you can imagine.

 Culture Shocks in Germany